 DHC skincare makes some great olive oil skin care products.
 Since DHC is based on olive oil (in fact one product is solely pure olive oil), a common first thought is: Won’t DHC skincare items cause break outs?
 But the general reports from both the DHC skincare company and from consumers is that the products, even the pure olive oil, do not clog pores.
-Instead, olive oil helps to dissolve the gunk that can sink into them.
+Instead, olive oil helps to dissolve the gunk that can sink into them, as can other oils.
 This has been my personal experience as well.
+Skin care products have been evolving more and more these past years.
+That’s why skincare industries have been getting better and rosehip oil has become prevalent in the industry.
+Allowing you to feel better about yourself every time you apply it to your face

 The use of olive oil for skin care can be traced to the ancient Greeks, who used it for its moisturizing properties.
 Extra virgin olive oil from the supermarket can be used on dry skin, put in the hair as a treatment, added to the bath, and more.
 When used as a cleanser, it dissolves makeup quite well, including waterproof mascara.